django-cms/django-cms/docs/user/editing_basics.rst

 .. |my-first-page| image:: ../images/my-first-page.png

 The side-frame itself has a few controls.
 The "x" closes the side-frame.
-To reopen the side-frame, click one of the jump links from site administration menu (e.g. under "example.com").
-The other two side-frame controls minimze and maximize the side-frame.
+To reopen the side-frame, choose one of the links from site administration menu (e.g. under "example.com").
+The other two side-frame controls minimise and maximise the side-frame.

-In the Pages admin itself, there are a couple indicators and controls for pages.
+In the Pages admin itself, there are a couple of indicators and controls for pages.
 In the above image, the column "EN-US" has a circle indicating whether the "EN-US" version of a page is published.
 A green circle indicates that it is published and a grey circle indicates it is only a "Draft".
 The "Menu" column indicates whether